Current VA Mortgage Rates

 30-Year Fixed-Rate VA Mortgages

 A 30-year mortgage is amortized over three decades.
-Each payment is for the same amount and is calculated based on principal and interest needed to repay your loan over 30 years.
+Each monthly payment is for the same amount and is calculated based on the principal and interest needed to repay your loan over 30 years.
 Most people get 30-year mortgages because the long repayment term keeps monthly payments low.

 However, this option will cost you the most in total interest paid.